fatihtepekoy/java-design-patterns/src/designpatterns/behavioral/observer/readme.txt

 PS:
- - there is one-to-many relationship between objects such as if one object is modified, its depenedent objects are to be notified automatically
+ - there is one-to-many relationship between objects such as if one object is modified, its dependent objects are to be notified automatically